Pat (Saturday Night Live): Book

 Sweeney helped co-write It's Pat!: My Life Exposed, a book which coincided with the film's release.
 Pat's sex is not revealed within its 96 pages.

-Pat's sex
+Pat's gender

 The character has been described as "hermaphroditic" in the book The Guide to United States Popular Culture.
 The book Creating Contexts for Learning and Self-authorship: Constructive-developmental Pedagogy, states that the character's "gender is never revealed".
-Sweeney herself has not confirmed Pat's sex and denies that Pat is transgender.
+Sweeney herself has not confirmed Pat's gender and denies that Pat is transgender.

-Norm Macdonald said that after he joined the show, on the night the cast watched the debut of Late Night with Conan O'Brien, Farley "said 'I gotta tell you a secret about SNL' ...
+Norm Macdonald said that after he joined the show, on the night the cast watched the debut of Late Night with Conan O'Brien, Chris Farley "said 'I gotta tell you a secret about SNL' ...
 He secreted me into this room, he locked it, made sure it wasn't bugged and everything ...
 I was very honored to have this.
 And then his secret was, he said, 'This doesn't go past these walls.
-Pat ... is a woman!'"
+Pat…IS A WOMAN!'"